fadhilahmadd/cv-augmentor-backend/README.md

 CV Augmentor is an intelligent system designed to assist technical recruiters by providing a deep, data-driven analysis of a candidate's CV.
 It goes beyond simple keyword matching to identify a candidate's true potential, perform a skill-gap analysis against current market demands, and propose a personalized upskilling path.

-This system leverages a multi-agent workflow orchestrated by LangGraph, with a robust FastAPI backend, to transform a raw CV into an actionable intelligence report.
+This system leverages a multi-agent workflow orchestrated by LangGraph, with a robust FastAPI backend and a persistent PostgreSQL database, to transform raw CVs into actionable intelligence reports.

 -----